-We are the Product of our Thoughts
+Are We the Product of Our Thoughts?

-Our Brain is like Plastic
+It’s True, Our Brain is Like Plastic

 Neuroplasticity otherwise known as brain plasticity is a term that describes our brain’s capacity to change.
 Our brain is malleable and can modify its synaptic connections to re-write itself.

 Dr. Travis Bradberry, explains, “As you discover and practice new emotional intelligence skills, the billions of microscopic neurons lining the road between the rational and emotional centers of your brain branch off small “arms” (much like a tree) to reach out to the other cells.
 A single cell can grow 15,000 connections with its neighbors.
 This chain reaction of growth ensures it’s easier to kick a new behavior into action in the future.”

 We Can Learn How to Train Our Brain

 Basically, the idiom "practice makes perfect" describes how we can train our brains.
 When we repeat an activity regularly, we become good at it.
 If we want to become more emotionally intelligent, learn new habits and change our behaviour, we must practice emotional intelligence skills and strategies. and strategies.
 Over time our new behaviours are reinforced, and the old behaviours disappear as we reduce our use of them.

 Remember, we are more than just the product of our thoughts.
 It's inspiring that we can harness the immense potential of our thoughts and unlock new avenues of personal growth and self-realization.
 If you're interested in enhancing your life, contact us to learn ways we can support you in strengthening your emotional intelligence.
 If you’re starting on your personal growth journey my book, The Power of Emotion, is an excellent resource to begin.